bemisguided/rue-docs/docs/user-guide/activation-profiles.md

 const rue = require('rue');

 rue.module('DatabaseConnection')
-  .useObject('./production/DatabaseConnection')
+  .useModule('./production/DatabaseConnection')
   .withProfiles('!test')
   .done();
 ```

-*Activation Profiles* can be activated at runtime environment variables.
+*Activation Profiles* can be activated at runtime by environment variables.
+By
-**rue** recognizes the standard `NODE_ENV` environment variable which is mapped
-to a profile names prefixed be `env:`.
-For example `export NODE_ENV=production`
-maps to `env:production`.

-Additionally, a comma separated list of profiles is accepted via the
+utilizing the environment variable `RUE_PROFILES` with a comma separated list
-environment variable `RUE_PROFILES`.
+of profiles **rue** will resolve these profiles for activation.
 For example,
 `export RUE_PROFILES=production,staging` would enable the profiles `production`
 and `staging`.

+Additionally, **rue** recognizes the environment variable `NODE_ENV` – made
+popular by numerous nodejs libraries such as [express](http://expressjs.com/)
+– which is resolved to a profile names prefixed be `env:`.
+For example
+`export NODE_ENV=production` resolves to `env:production`.

 The following example shows how runtime environment variable profiles are
 configured: